raspberrypilearning/recruiting-volunteers/en/quiz1/question_3.md

   --- feedback ---
 It is more important that those you want to reach use it, rather than it being trendy with others.
-If it is a format they are familiar with they will find it easier to respond to your volunteer oppourtunity.
+If it is a format they are familiar with they will find it easier to respond to your volunteer opportunity.

   --- /feedback ---